UWB-Hacks-From-Home-Project/StretchIt/README.md

 ## Bugs
 Fixed bugs
--Timers going into the negative
+- Timers going into the negative
--inveresed sliders(meaning often = not often and not often = often etc.)
+- inveresed sliders(meaning often = not often and not often = often etc.)
 Live bugs
--Typing metric not working
+- Typing metric not working

 ## Future Work To Be Done